microsoft/DynamicTelemetry/docs/docs/Demos.HighLevel.Overview.md

 ### Including Configuration Deployment Service

-Since every deployment environment has unique characteristics and tolerances for risk, dynamic telemetry leverages the inherent code and configuration of the infrastructure\'s deployment systems.
+Since every deployment environment has unique characteristics and tolerances for risk, Dynamic Telemetry leverages the inherent code and configuration of the infrastructure\'s deployment systems.
 Further details on this topic are provided in subsequent sections.
 It is essential to consider configuration deployment as the most efficient